gyp12/songpeng.github.io/_posts/2015-03-23-prediction-by-big-query.md

 ##Case One: relating the trading behavior with the query data##

-Preis T. _et.al.,_ (_Scientific Reports_, 2013) related the trading behavior in finalcial markets with the data from Google Trends. *Google Trends* is the place where you have the access to get the aggregted information on queries (the items people search on Google).
+Preis, T. _et.al.,_ (_Scientific Reports_, 2013) related the trading behavior in finalcial markets with the data from Google Trends. *Google Trends* is the place where you have the access to get the aggregted information on queries (the items people search on Google).
 You could easily have a look at how the volumns of different items, such as a specific movie or a famour book, is changing over the time.
 Then they constructed a stragety to see if these data could be used to predict the finalcial behaviour.

 > **The strategy** (_a rough description_):
 <!--- > Identify the terms with either positve or negative correlations with the changes of stock price. -->